2018 Cleveland Browns season: Week 2: at New Orleans Saints

 The teams exchanged field goals in the first quarter, then Browns K Zane Gonzalez kicked his second field goal late in the second quarter to give the Browns a 6–3 halftime lead.
 Carlos Hyde scored a touchdown on a short run to give the Browns a 12–3 lead, but the Saints scored 15 straight points in the fourth quarter to take an 18–12 lead.
 The Browns answered with a tying touchdown on a 47-yard Tyrod Taylor Hail Mary pass to Antonio Callaway with 1:16 remaining.
 However, Gonzalez missed the extra point attempt, his second miss of the day, which would have given the Browns the lead.
 Saints K Wil Lutz nailed a 44-yard game-winner with 0:21 remaining.
 The Browns drove to give Gonzalez an attempt at a 52-yard field goal to tie the game in the final seconds, but it sailed wide right.

 With the loss, the Browns fell to 0–1–1.
 Their winless streak extended to 19 games.

 The next day, the Browns released Gonzalez and signed rookie K Greg Joseph.
 Joseph played college football at Florida Atlantic and was on the Miami Dolphins' training camp roster.
-The Browns also traded WR Josh Gordon to the New England Patriots for a 2019 fifth-round selection.
-If Gordon was not active for at least 10 games for New England the rest of the season, the Browns would also send New England a 2019 seventh-round selection.
+The Browns also traded WR Josh Gordon and a 2019 seventh-round selection to the New England Patriots for a 2019 fifth-round selection.